AnyLogic

 Demo model: Schelling Segregation Open the model page in AnyLogic Cloud.
 There you can run the model or download it (by clicking Model source files).

-1. In the Projects view, click the environment agent type where your agents live (e.g. Main).
+1. In the Projects view, click the container agent type where your agents live (e.g. Main).
 This shows the agent types properties in the Properties view.

 2. Open the Space and network section of the properties.

-3. In the list of agents, select agent populations that you want to place in this environment.
+3. In the Agents in the space list of agents, select agent populations that you want to place in this space.

 4. Choose Discrete option from the group of options Space type.